NCERT Exemplar Class 11 Biology Solutions Chapter 14 Respiration in Plants

 Answer:

 ATP molecules are also used in the process of respiration which also involves energy production.
 It is used to fuel energy into the formation of some intermediaries amidst the respiration process.
-It is used two times in the process of respiration, which includes: conversion of glucose into glucose 6-phosphate and conversion of fructose 6 - phosphate into fructose 1, 6 - biphosphate.
-There is a gain of 36 ATP molecules when oxidation of one molecule of glucose takes place.
-Hence the net gain higher than the consumption, and that is why we can label the respiration process as an energy-yielding process.
+It is used two times in the process of respiration, which includes: the conversion of glucose into glucose 6-phosphate and the conversion of fructose 6 - 6-phosphate into fructose 1, 6 - biphosphate.
+There is a gain of 36 ATP molecules when the oxidation of one molecule of glucose takes place.
+Hence the net gain is higher than the consumption, and that is why we can label the respiration process as an energy-yielding process.

 Question:8